A Completely Cool, Multi-Purpose MovieTrue Stories

 - Pop Culture Osmosis: The band Radiohead takes its name from the song of the same name in the film.

 - Quirky Town: Pretty much the entire theme of the film is just how quirky one town can be.
+The Narrator puzzles, however, how Virgil could be "special" since he says it's completely normal.

 - Rags to Riches: The woman whose stocks in VariCorp skyrocketed just as computers became a major business.